axano/aldebaran/README.md

 Python3 C2 server and agent payload.

-uses HTTP protocol with checkin.
+uses HTTP protocol with check-in.
 Works in env with powershell constrained language mode.

 Agent code can be delivered as in memory only or as is e.g in a hta file.